kthrog/VaxStats/protocolReport/legislativeNarrative.md

 Idaho also has a voluntary immunization registry, explained in Section 39-4803, and a Childhood Immunization Policy Commission meant to increased Idaho immunization rates, explained in Section 39-4805.

 ### Oregon Immunization Laws
-The Oregon Revised Statutes (ORS) codify immunization law under Title 36, Public Health and Safety, and under Chapter 433, Disease and Condition Control--specifically under Section 433.267, Immunization of School Children.
+The Oregon Revised Statutes (ORS) codify immunization law under Title 36, Public Health and Safety, and under Chapter 433, Disease and Condition Control--specifically under [Section 433.267](https://www.oregonlegislature.gov/bills_laws/ors/ors433.html), Immunization of School Children.

 Section 433.267 states that in any school or children’s facility within the state, all children must submit to the school administrator one of the following:
 1) A document certifying immunizations the child has received, signed by parent, health practitioner, or health department representative
 2) A document stating child should be exempted from immunizations because of indicated medical diagnosis, signed by physician or health department representative
 3) A document stating that one or more immunizations are being declined, signed by the parent, which must also include:
-- A signature from a healthcare practitioner stating they have reviewed risks and benefits of immunization, consistent with the Centers for Disease Control (CDC), with the parent
+..- A signature from a healthcare practitioner stating they have reviewed risks and benefits of immunization, consistent with the Centers for Disease Control (CDC), with the parent
-- A certificate showing the parent has completed an approved vaccine educational module
-- May also include reasons for declining immunization
+..- A certificate showing the parent has completed an approved vaccine educational module ..- May also include reasons for declining immunization

 If a child cannot meet the requirements above, they may not be permitted to attend school.

 ### Washington Immunization Laws
 The Revised Code of Washington (RCW) codifies immunization law under Title 28, which emcompasses education law.
-Specifically, immunization law is under Title 28A, Common School Provisions, in Chapter 28A.210, Health--Screening and Requirements.
+Specifically, immunization law is under Title 28A, Common School Provisions, in [Chapter 28A.210, Health--Screening and Requirements](https://app.leg.wa.gov/RCW/default.aspx?cite=28A.210).

 Washington gives a broad overview of their laws, including that the main purpose of school health laws is to “adopt reasonable rules regarding the presence of persons on or about any school premises who have, or who have been exposed to, contagious diseases deemed by the state board of health as dangerous to the public health” (RCW 28A.210.010).
 The purpose of the immunization program, specifically, is to “protect the health of the public and individuals by providing a means for the eventual achievement of full immunization of school-age children against certain vaccine-preventable diseases” (RCW 28A.210.060) and has been in effect since September 1, 1979.